LaMonte Wade Jr Player Props: Giants vs. Mets

 LaMonte Wade Jr At The Plate

-- Among qualified batters, he ranks 163rd in batting average, while his on-base percentage ranks 10th and he is 129th in slugging.
+- He ranks 171st in batting average, 11th in on base percentage, and 138th in slugging among qualifying hitters in MLB.

-- In seven of 17 games this season (41.2%), Wade has reached safely via hit, and that includes multiple hits twice.
+- In seven of 18 games this season (38.9%), Wade has reached base via hit, and that includes multiple hits twice.

-- In 17 games played this year, he has homered in two of them.
+- In 18 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.